HarroJongen/DUHI/README.md

 DUHI
 	-Data
 		-Cities
-			-Per city one folder with city name containing all urban files -Rural
+			-Per city one folder with city name containing all urban files, urban files can be downloaded at https://wow.knmi.nl/.
+Additionally, other projects can be added, see note for the projects for which formatting is available.
+Adapt the function DataBuilder the available data.
+			-Rural
 				-File for rural station of the city
 		-Maps